Skip to main content

 Example 3

 A small agency that usually receives no FOI requests receives 30 requests in one month.
-The agency engages a contractor to work full-time for three months to process them.
-Because the contractor spent more than 75% of their time on FOI work, 2A would be recorded as 1 and 2B as 0.
+The agency engages a contractor to work full-time for 3 months to process them.
+Because the contractor spent more than 75% of their time on FOI work, 2A would be recorded as 1 and

-3A requires information about staff resources within an agency.
+3A requires information about staff or labour resources within an agency.
 Ministers and their staff are reported separately at 3B.
-3A(i) records Staff-Hours for officers whose normal functions include FOI processing or IPS work (that is, the staff recorded at 2A and 2B).
+3A(i) records staff hours for officers whose usual or normal functions include FOI processing or IPS work (that is, the staff recorded at 2A and 2B).

 Example 4